35 small business ideas that fit your skills and budget

 Online selling

 You can set up an online store easily.
-A Xero survey found they cost less to run than a physical shop and can be more profitable in the first years.
+Research shows online stores cost less to run than physical shops and can be more profitable in the first years.
 You can sell your own products or stock well-known brands.
 Learn how to start an online business.

 Dropshipping